reflectoring/reflectoring.github.io/_posts/2018-02-10-rest-hypermedia.md

 ## Server Must Describe Application Completely with Relations

-Similarly, describing the whole application state with relations and hyperlinks is a burden on the server side (at least initially).
-Building a hypermedia API is plain more effort than building a level 2 API.
+Similarly, describing the whole application state with relations and hyperlinks is a burden on the server side
+- at least initially.
+Designing and Building a hypermedia API is plain more effort than building a level 2 API.

-To be fair, once the API is stable it's probably less effort to maintain a hypermedia API than a level 2 API, thanks to the decoupling features.
+To be fair, once the API is stable it's probably less effort to **maintain** a hypermedia API than a level 2 API, thanks to the decoupling features.
 But building a hypermedia API is a long-term invest few managers are willing to make.

 ## No Standard Hypermedia Representation